acesino25/postgresTrabajo/README.md

 UPDATE persona SET dom_calle='por ahí' WHERE cuit_persona = '20202322321';
 ```

-The following query tries to prevents blank spaces to be typed intro certain attributes in the database
+The following query tries to prevent blank spaces to be typed intro certain attributes in the database

 ```sql
 CREATE OR REPLACE FUNCTION quitarEspaciosEnBlanco()